A shorter, sharper half-slice for paddlers who want to throw down, this Storm is one to chase ⛈️.

 Recurved stern

-A well-balanced tail slices smoothly and has the width and volume to generate skips out of drops and remain on the surface when headed downstream.
+A well-balanced tail slices smoothly and has the width and volume to generate skips out of drops, remain on the surface when headed downstream, and have your back when you need it.

 A well-balanced tail